circlesystems/passport-circleauth/README.md

-# Unic Auth Strategy for Passport
+# Circle Auth Strategy for Passport

-Unic Auth Strategy for [Passport](http://www.passportjs.org/) using [Unic Auth API](https://unicauth.com/alpha/docs/)
+Circle Auth Strategy for [Passport](http://www.passportjs.org/) using [Circle Auth API](https://circleauth.gocircle.ai/docs/)
 <br>

-Unic Auth allows you to quickly implement userless/passwordless login and 2FA (no more paying for SMS to have 2FA)
+Circle Auth allows you to quickly implement userless/passwordless login and 2FA (no more paying for SMS to have 2FA)

 ## Installation

-First make sure to get your credentials on [Unic Auth](https://console.unicauth.com/), if you want to test first, use [Unic Auth - Demo](https://unicauth.com/demo)
+First make sure to get your credentials on [Circle Auth Console](https://console.gocircle.com/), if you want to test first, use [Circle Auth - Demo](https://circleauth.gocircle.ai/demo)

 ### For [Node.js](https://nodejs.org/)